NTracey/Born2beRoot/README.md

 ### The two types of hypervisors used for virtualization:

-Type 1 hypervisor acts like a lightweight operating system and runs directly on the host’s hardware.
+**Type 1 hypervisor:** acts like a lightweight operating system and runs directly on the host’s hardware.

-Type 2 hypervisor runs as a software layer on an operating system, like other computer programs.
+**Type 2 hypervisor:** runs as a software layer on an operating system, like other computer programs.

 ### Several reasons to use VMs:

+Because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.

+Furthermore, VMs can support legacy apps, reducing or eliminating the need and cost of migrating an older app to an updated or different operating system.

 **Server consolidation:**